David-LeK/vietnamese-historical-events/timelines_en.md

 *   **May 2003:** The WHO recognized Vietnam as the first country to successfully control the SARS epidemic.
 *   **Nov.
 7, 2003:** Hue Royal Court Music (Nhã nhạc) was recognized by UNESCO as the first intangible heritage.
 *   **Dec.
 2003:** Vietnam hosted the 22nd SEA Games.
+*   **2004:** The Prime Minister approved the overall development plan for Phu Quoc Island.
 *   **Mar.
 2005:** The Hanoi Stock Exchange (HNX) was established.
 *   **Jun.
 19 - 25, 2005:** Prime Minister Phan Van Khai paid an official visit to the United States, the first visit by a Vietnamese leader since the war.
 *   **Nov.
 25, 2005:** The Space of Gong Culture in the Central Highlands was recognized by UNESCO as a heritage.